- Parents Home

 The kidneys also produce three important hormones:

-erythropoietin, which stimulates the bone marrow to make red
+- erythropoietin, which stimulates the bone marrow to make red blood cells;

 Childhood Kidney Diseases

 The most common kidney diseases in children are present at birth.
 They include:

 - Posterior urethral valve obstruction: This narrowing or obstruction of the urethra affects only boys.
 It can be diagnosed before the baby is born or just after and is treated with surgery.